 Section 3

-The Chapter Vice President shall assist the President in his/her duties and immediately assume the duties of the President in the event of the Chapter President’s resignation or inability to serve due to illness or other cause.
+The Vice President shall assist the President in his/her duties and immediately assume the duties of the President in the event of the Chapter President’s resignation or inability to serve due to illness or other cause.
 He/she shall be in charge of conferences.
 He/she shall automatically become Chapter President at the conclusion of the Chapter President’s three-‐year term of office.

 Section 4